31573/Challenge-15---Leaflet/README.md

 The USGS aims to build new visualization tools to better understand and display their earthquake data.
 Despite collecting massive amounts of data worldwide daily, they lack a meaningful way to visualize it.
 This project addresses that need by developing a visualization tool to educate the public and government organizations about Earth's seismic activity.

-Module 15 Challenge files (Link to download provided) Instructions
-This activity is divided into two parts:

 Part 1: Create the Earthquake Visualization
 Your first task is to visualize an earthquake dataset.
 Follow these steps: